tdex-network/dev-portal/docs/provider/daemon/getting_started/run_docker.md

 sidebar_position: 2
 ---

-Running a daemon as a dockerized container solution is easy as pulling the official image from the oraganization's Github Container registry:
+Running a daemon as a dockerized container solution is easy as pulling the official image from the organization's Github Container registry:

 ```bash
 $ docker pull ghcr.io/tdex-network/tdexd:latest